Can You Drive After Ketamine Therapy?

 Frequently Asked Questions

-When should I schedule my ketamine sessions to make the 6-hour window work?
+When should I schedule my ketamine sessions?

 About the Author

 Dr. Ben Soffer is a board-certified physician specializing in ketamine therapy for treatment-resistant depression and anxiety disorders.
-Based in Florida and New Jersey, Dr. Soffer provides evidence-based, physician-supervised ketamine treatment through Tovani Health.
+Based in Florida and New Jersey, Dr. Soffer provides evidence-based, physician-led ketamine treatment through Tovani Health.